Linus-Mussmaecher/mooeye/README.md

 ## How to use

+Probably don't.
+But if you want, read on.

 ### UI

 When using MooEye, your game state struct contains an ```gui: UiElement<T>```.
 Initialize this value with any container and create a tree of [```UIElement```s](https://docs.rs/mooeye/latest/mooeye/ui_element/struct.UiElement.html#) representing the state of your UI.
 In this step, you also define the Interaction of the UI with both user and game state via [message handlers](https://docs.rs/mooeye/latest/mooeye/ui_element/struct.UiElementBuilder.html#method.with_message_handler) and [transitions](https://docs.rs/mooeye/latest/mooeye/ui_element/struct.Transition.html).